aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron-v2.rst

 .. _tensorflow-neuron-rn-v2:

-Tensorflow-Neuron 2.x Release Notes
+tensorflow-neuron 2.x Release Notes
 ===================================

 .. contents::
    :local:
    :depth: 1

-This document lists the release notes for the TensorFlow-Neuron 2.x packages.
+This document lists the release notes for the tensorflow-neuron 2.x packages.

 .. _tf-known-issues-and-limitations: